 Oil analysis

-To be able to extend the oil change intervals using an oil analysis, Scania LDF-3 and LDF-2 oils must be used.
-Certain laboratories offer engine oil analysis.
+To extend the oil change intervals using oil analysis, Scania LDF-2 and LDF-3 oils must be used.
+Most oil companies offer analysis of the engine oil.

 The following requirements must remain satisfied when the oil is changed: